 WISeR: Semantic Representation

-The Widely Interpretable Semantic Representation (WISeR) captures both abstract and concrete concepts as well as their relations in plain text.
-One major focus of this project is to design a meaning representation that can be easily converted into semantic graphs for probabilistic reasoning on dialogue context.
-WISeR is distinguished from general Abstract Meaning Representation (AMR) as:
+The Widely Interpretable Semantic Representation (WISeR) aims to capture abstract and concrete concepts, along with their relations, within plain text.
+A key objective of this project is to develop a meaning representation that can be seamlessly transformed into semantic graphs, enabling probabilistic reasoning in the context of dialogue.
+WISeR differentiates itself from the broader concept of Abstract Meaning Representation (AMR) through its unique features and characteristics such as:

 • It provides deeper and richer levels of abstraction.